pwall-org/pwall/README.md

-### pwall.org - a lightweight, open-source, universal paper wallet generator
+### pwall - a lightweight, open-source, universal paper wallet generator
 # ![](img/wallet.png)
 #### Description
 Using third-party services to generate paper wallets should be avoided without proper code auditing by independent entities.